 While it’s easy to feel sad about awesome trips people are taking that you’re not, it’s also important to remind yourself that you have been to amazing places and had awesome adventures before, and you will again!
 Go back and make a photo collage from your favourite trips in the past to look back over whenever you’ve got itchy feet or just want a dose of nostalgia.
 You could even…

 There’s no better way to reminisce about an amazing place and past experiences than by writing about it, so why not write a blog post about one of the great places you have been to remind yourself of the fun you had while also giving others an informative taste of a destination to fuel their wanderlust?
 You could also write about the places you are planning to go or just general travel hacks and how-to’s in order to stay in the swing of things when you feel like you’re not getting out enough.
-For example, I wrote this post about packing for travel – yeah, yeah, more shameless self-promotion 😉 – using polyvore; and I always have lists of ideas for new blog posts that I am planning to write, and they’re not all just about the latest destination.
+If you don’t have a blog (and aren’t interested in starting one) you could also write a journal about your past travels instead.

 Learn Something New